All Episodes

 By the way, let me give you examples.

-The price of eggs is up fifty-nine point nine percent.
+The price of eggs is up 59.9%.

-Butter margarine, thirty-five, airfare, thirty percent, lettuce, utility, public transportation, even my favorite, you know, Sabret hot dogs with the full natural casing, uh bread, coffee, dairy, all all of it's going up.
+Lettuce, utility, public transportation, even my favorite, you know, Sabrette hot dogs with the full natural casing.

-Gee, Sean, I thought we didn't we pass the Affordable Care Act.
+Gee, Sean, I thought we, didn't we pass the Affordable Care Act?

 Yeah, that never happened.

-So now that's the bad news.
+So, now that's the bad news.

 The good news is that we did get a good number for this month, this past month of December.

-David Bonson can talk more about that than he knows more of the particulars.
+David Bonson can talk more about that then.

-So it looks like inflation is coming down, but I I'm worried about just the structural economy when you have a thirty-two trillion dollar debt, when you're borrowing a trillion and a half dollars a year, uh, that is a prescription for national uh disaster around the economy.
+When you have a $32 trillion debt, when you're borrowing a trillion and a half dollars a year, that is a prescription for national disaster on the economy.

-I see it that way, and and it's obvious uh if you listen to the financial experts, I'm hearing almost all of them uh are unanimously predicting a recession this year.
+If you listen to the financial experts I'm hearing, almost all of them are unanimously predicting a recession this year.

 David Bonson.